-We have now published a call for evidence as the first step in the intermediated securities scoping study.
-This replaces our usual consultation exercise, because we will not be proposing or consulting on potential reforms as part of this project.
+In August 2019 we published a call for evidence as the first step in the intermediated securities scoping study.
+This replaced our usual consultation exercise, because we will not be proposing or consulting on potential reforms as part of this project.
 The call for evidence provides a brief summary of the intermediated securities system, and discusses specific issues arising in relation to intermediated securities.
 We invite observations and evidence as to whether these issues create problems in practice, and thoughts as to potential solutions.

-The call for evidence is now open and runs until 5 November 2019.
+Our call for evidence closed on 5 November 2019.
 We will analyse responses from consultees and use these to inform our scoping study which will be published in autumn 2020.

 Area of law